ChrxnZ/PG3D-22.6.3-Value-Encryption-Disabler-GG-Script/README.md

 * When You Have 4 Values In Save List And In Lobby:
 > Select Value Decrypter Searcher And Editor Option, Choose A Value (Eg: 1000), Enter It And What You Want To Edit It To And The Script Will Automatically Decrypt The Values And Edit Them.

-### Note That Some Kid Named Vnmped (loopen) / vnmped#0001 Is Trying To Take Credits For This Script After Leaking It!